SFDO-Tooling/Metecho/docs/metecho-how-to.md

   Metecho will provide an alert when the Dev Org is ready.

 ## Step 5 - Make Changes in Dev Org
-- **This step takes place in the new Salesforce Dev Org, not in Metecho.**
+- **Changes to a Dev Org must be made in the Salesforce UI, not in Metecho.**
-- Select `View Org` on the Dev Org card to navigate out of Metecho and make your changes in the temporary Salesforce Dev Org.
+- Select `View Org` on the Dev Org card to navigate out of Metecho and make your changes in the temporary Dev Org in Salesforce.

 ## Step 6 - Retrieve Changes from Dev Org
-**Retrieve Changes** - *Pull the work you did in your Salesforce Dev Org into Metecho so that other people can review it.
+**Retrieve Changes** - *Pull the work you did in your Dev Org in Salesforce into Metecho so that other people can review it.
 Developers may retrieve changes as many times as they like while they are working.*

-- When the Developer is ready to pull the Salesforce Dev Org work into Metecho, they need to select `Retrieve Changes from Dev Org` (button located just above the Developer card in the Task detail view).
+- When the Developer is ready to pull the Dev Org work from Salesforce into Metecho, they need to select `Retrieve Changes from Dev Org` (button located just above the Developer card in the Task detail view).
   - If that button does not appear, then they can select `Check for Unretrieved Changes` (located on the Dev Org card).
 The Developer may not need to do this step as changes are retrieved automatically when first navigating to the page.
 - Select the location to retrieve changes.
   - Use the preselected package directory unless you know of a specific reason